Keyfactor/sectigo-certmanager-cagateway/README.md

-# Introduction
-Secitgo Certificate Manager (formerly COMODO) is a certificate management platform that allows for the issuance or private and public certificates.
+# Sectigo Certificate Manager AnyGateway
+## Ca-gateway

+This integration allows for the Synchronization, Enrollment, and Revocation of TLS Certificates from a Sectigo Certificate Manager instance.

 # Prerequisites

 ## Certificate Chain